Hardware engineer reviewing a stalled Jetson BSP project timeline at night — the hidden cost of embedded ramp time

 What is the 30% Tax on Jetson BSP work?

-The 30% Tax™ is the 20-30% of total engineering hours on Jetson BSP and driver work that goes to platform ramp rather than deliverables.
-It applies to any engineer who hasn’t debugged that specific JetPack version on that specific carrier board configuration before: Upwork contractors, full-time hires, and internal engineers assigned outside their platform depth.
+The 30% Tax™ is the 20-30% of total engineering hours on Jetson BSP and driver work that goes to platform ramp -- learning JetPack version-specific failure modes, reading BSP documentation, setting up toolchains, and diagnosing hardware configurations for the first time.
+It applies to any engineer who hasn't solved that specific combination before: Upwork contractors, full-time hires in their ramp period, and internal team members assigned outside their platform depth.

 Does the 30% Tax apply to internal engineers, not just contractors?

-Yes — and it’s often more expensive internally because it’s invisible.
-An hourly contractor makes ramp visible as billed hours.
-An internal engineer spending six weeks learning Jetson BSP shows up as slow velocity and blocked milestones.
-At $15k-25k per month loaded cost, that’s $22k-50k in ramp before the first productive commit.
+Yes -- and it's often more expensive internally because it's invisible.
+An Upwork contractor billing hourly makes the ramp cost visible on an invoice.
+An internal engineer spending 6-8 weeks learning Jetson BSP shows up as slow velocity and blocked milestones, not a line item.
+At $15k-25k per month loaded cost, that's $22k-50k in ramp before the first productive BSP commit.

 Why is Jetson BSP ramp time so expensive compared to other embedded platforms?

-The failure modes are JetPack version-specific, hardware-specific, and largely undocumented outside of teams who’ve debugged them in production.
-A fix for a BSP issue in L4T R35 doesn’t apply in R36.
-Your carrier board combination has its own failure set.
-The forums don’t have the production-level answers.
+Three reasons: the failure modes are JetPack version-specific (what fixed a BSP issue in R35 doesn't apply in R36), they're hardware-specific (your carrier board combination has its own failure set), and they're largely undocumented outside teams who've debugged them in production.
+Stack Overflow doesn't have the answer.
+The NVIDIA forums usually don't either.
 Pattern recognition from prior bring-up work is the only shortcut.

 How much does Jetson BSP ramp cost for a senior embedded engineer?

-A senior embedded engineer at $15k-25k per month loaded cost takes 6-8 weeks to reach productive output on Jetson BSP and driver work specific to a custom carrier board.
-That’s $22k-50k in ramp cost before the first production commit — before the milestone they were hired to deliver has moved.
+A senior embedded engineer at $15k-25k per month loaded cost takes 6-8 weeks to reach productive output on Jetson BSP and driver work specific to a custom carrier board and camera configuration.
+That's $22k-50k in ramp cost before the first production commit -- before the milestone the engineer was hired to deliver has moved at all.

 How does ProventusNova eliminate the 30% Tax on Jetson engagements?

-Foundational Layers™ is pre-validated BSP work built across enough JetPack versions and carrier board configurations that the starting point is weeks ahead of a fresh engineer.
-Ramp is absorbed into our work history, not billed to the client.
-On a fixed-bid engagement, platform orientation time is our cost.
-Yours runs on deliverables.
+Foundational Layers™ is a pre-validated architecture built and debugged across enough JetPack versions and carrier board configurations that the starting point is weeks ahead of where any engineer new to the platform would begin.
+Ramp cost doesn't disappear -- it's absorbed into our work history rather than billed to the client.
+On a fixed-bid engagement, any time spent on platform orientation is our cost, not yours.